Cloud7050/nodejs-poefilter/README.md

 - Quality can vendor/use
 - RGB can vendor
 - 6 can use/vendor
-- Mirrored may have dropped dupes, which can be vendored together
 - Corrupted may have special modifiers, which can be vendored even if not used due to bricked sockets etc

 These are in order from least to highest overwrite priority (if blocks).